Watsonia

 Watsonia is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Watsonia's dwelling structures, as per the latest Census, consisted of 91.0% houses and 9.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 76.0% houses and 24.0% other dwellings.
-Home ownership in Watsonia was 38.5%, similar to Melbourne metro's level.
-Mortgaged dwellings comprised 38.4%, while rented dwellings accounted for 23.2%.
-The median monthly mortgage repayment in the area was $2,037, lower than Melbourne metro's average of $2,167.
-The median weekly rent figure in Watsonia was $390, compared to Melbourne metro's $399.
-Nationally, Watsonia's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Watsonia's dwelling structure, as per the latest Census, consisted of 91.0% houses and 9.0% other dwellings.
+This compares to Melbourne metro's figures of 76.0% houses and 24.0% other dwellings.
+Home ownership in Watsonia stood at 38.5%, mirroring Melbourne metro's rate, with the remaining dwellings either mortgaged (38.4%) or rented (23.2%).
+The median monthly mortgage repayment was $2,037, lower than Melbourne metro's average of $2,167.
+Weekly rent in Watsonia was $390, compared to Melbourne metro's $399.
+Nationally, Watsonia's mortgage repayments were higher at $2,037 versus the Australian average of $1,863, while rents were also higher at $390 compared to the national figure of $375.

 Frequently Asked Questions - Housing